69 Anatomy and Physiology

 This is a collection of 11 vertebrate physiology labs for upper-division biology laboratory courses.
 The manual is highly adaptable, suitable for nearly any comparative vertebrate physiology lab course, using any textbook or no textbook at all.
 The experiments can be adapted to suit nearly any environment in which the course is taught.
 The materials and equipment needed are inexpensive for the most part, and commonly available in university departments of biology.

-Human Anatomy Lab Manual (CC BY) by Malgosia Wilk-Blaszczak
+Human Anatomy Lab Manual by Malgosia Wilk-Blaszczak (CC BY).

 This is a lab manual for a college-level human anatomy course.
 The activities in this manual encourage students to engage with new vocabulary in many ways, including grouping key terms, matching terms to structures, recalling definitions, and written exercises.
 Most of the activities in this manual utilize anatomical models, and several dissections of animal tissues and histological examinations are also included.
 Each unit includes both pre- and post-lab questions and six lab exercises designed for a classroom where students move from station to station.
 The vocabulary terms used in each unit are listed at the end of the manual and serve as a checklist for practicals.

-UGA Laboratory Manual for Functional Human Anatomy (CC BY) by Rob Nichols
+UGA Laboratory Manual for Functional Human Anatomy by Rob Nichols (CC BY).

 The manual contains the following labs: